-A. The offending team begins the game with the offending player (or the player's replacement in the case of a red card) in the penalty box and one fewer player in the keeper zone.

-B. The player's penalty time officially begins at the call of "brooms up."
+- A. The offending team begins the game with the offending player (or the player's replacement in the case of a red card) in the penalty box and one fewer player on the starting lines. - B. The player's penalty time officially begins at the call of "brooms up."